 The cobbled streets and Georgian terraces makes for the perfect trip back in time and it’s no wonder that the TV series “Sherlock” filmed several of their episodes there.
 In fact, if you find the clock above St. Nick’s marketplace, you will see Bristol to London time marked upon it.

 Before GMT was introduced, a time difference of 15 minutes set London and Bristol apart and trains were able to literally travel through time!

 The port city has close ties to America, and is known as the “Birthplace of America” when John Cabot set sail to the New World to help “discover” it in 1497.
 The city has a rich maritime history and was wealthy due to booming trade in wine, cotton and tobacco.

-48 hours (such as a weekend in Bristol) may be short, but you will have plenty of time to explore this culturally vibrant city and discover the rich history and culture of one of Britain’s happiest cities.
+2 days in Bristol may be short, whether it’s a weekend in Bristol or longer, you will have plenty of time, to explore this culturally vibrant city and discover the rich history and culture of one of Britain’s happiest cities.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Bristol is very well connected and can be easily reached from London.
 The main train station is Bristol Temple Meads Station and the journey takes under 2 hours, alternatively there is a high-speed train from London Paddington that takes only one hour and a half.

 Bristol also has an international airport which runs daily flights from all over Europe with low-cost carriers such as Easyjet and Ryanair making this an affordable destination, especially as a gateway to exploring the West Country and Cornwall.

 There is a 24-hour Airport Express Flyer bus service that goes into the Bristol city centre every 10 minutes and costs only £7 per person.
 A taxi from the airport takes approximately 20 minutes and costs around £25-£30.